haodeng/spring_rest_demo/README.md

 support both xml and json

 ## 9. JPA support
-Use mem database as data privider.
+Use mem database as data provider.

 ## 10. Unit tests of Api
 How to unit test a rest Api